 Most people with COVID-19 will recover on their own.
-Please refer to our page for more details on how to manage your symptoms when you have been diagnosed with COVID-19.
+Please refer to our If you are sick page for more information about how to manage your symptoms when you have been diagnosed with COVID-19.

 Most people with COVID-19 will recover on their own.
 Please refer to our If you are sick page for more information about how to manage your symptoms when you have been diagnosed with COVID-19.
 There are specific treatments available for hospitalized COVID-19 patients; Dexamethasone, Tocilizumab, Anticoagulation and Remdesivir.
 Many clinical trials are currently underway, including in British Columbia – ask your doctor if any clinical trials are available in your area.
 To learn more, visit Health Canada’s Clinical Trials List or the Ongoing Clinical Trial Tracker.